mozilla/web-lit-core/README.md

 * remixing for different audiences
 * continually improving the curriculum

-#### Participation Guidelines
-This project adheres to a code of conduct.
-By participating, you are expected to uphold this code.

 #### Share your Remixes
 For anyone remixing and creating own custom version of the curriculum, we encourage you to add your remixes to https://www.mozillapulse.org/issues/web-literacy.